*This article reflects an evolving theory and hypothesis. Comments will be taken into account as revisions are made.

 There are less common types of the already uncommon neurological condition, including space-time synesthesia where individuals perceive time in spatial formations, like the months of a year in a track shape.

-“Thought-action fusion”, a core feature of OCD, describes a sufferer’s impression that their thoughts are somehow equivalent to their actions, whether by thoughts leading to action in the real world (e.g., my sister will get hurt if I don’t repeat a random action like getting out of a chair until it feels right), or a cognitive sense (“if I think of harming someone, then I essentially harmed someone”).
+“Thought-action fusion”, a core feature of OCD, describes the impression that thoughts are somehow equivalent to one’s actions, whether by thoughts leading to action in the real world (e.g., my sister will get hurt if I don’t tap the table until it feels “just right”), or a cognitive sense (“if I think of harming someone, then I essentially harmed someone”).

-It is possible that some individuals with OCD experience these thoughts through a synesthesia-like process that make them feel more “real?”
+Is it possible that at least some individuals with OCD experience these thoughts through a synesthesia-like process that make them feel more “real?”
+Could this perhaps contribute to development of OCD?

 Does seeing OCD in this way change how we treat OCD?
 While OCD treatment is beyond the scope of this post, there may be some adjustments to treatment that emerge from such a perspective.
 However, even without changes to mainstream treatment, such understanding can help clinicians to better understand complex patients’ experiences, build empathy and help sufferers to better understand their own experiences.